openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_vcenter.rst

 Cluster should be deployed and all OSTF test cases should be passed.

-Check conection between instances in different availibility zones.
+Check conection between instances in different availibility zones
 -----------------------------------------------------------------